-We got the opportunity to take over Brookmans in 2011, and are proud to have become a hub for the local area, activity centres round the island bar, where we’ll be happy to serve you a great cup of coffee, a decent pint of beer or a glass of chilled champagne.
-Take a seat at the bar facing the door if you want to see and be seen, or find a cosy corner and settle into one of our comfortable armchairs.
-The eatery is warm and welcoming with its British Racing Green leather upholstery and hand-made silk lampshades.
+We took over Brookmans in 2011, and are proud to have become a hub for the local area.
+Activity centres round the island bar, where we’ll be happy to serve you a great cup of coffee, a decent pint of beer or a glass of chilled champagne.
+Take a seat at the bar facing the door if you want to see and be seen, or find a corner in the light-filled garden room.
+The eatery is welcoming with its contemporary, luxurious interiors, deep teal walls and splashes of rich mustard yellow offset by soft greys lit by twinkling chandeliers.
 On the walls hang historic posters from the Metroland era when Brookmans Park was built, part of the hugely-optimistic garden suburb movement.

 the peach family

 Brookmans is a Peach Pub.
 Our aim is to make our pubs great places, full of character, great individual places to eat, drink & sleep; a place for local people, businesses, families & tourists to meet and call their own.
 Every pub is unique, individually designed to suit their town or village, and respecting each pub’s history.